 INFTA is involved in a range of national and international research projects.
 As one initial key project, INFTA has developed the International Core Curriculum of Forest Therapy (ICCFT).
 It constitutes the curricular framework for the training of Forest Therapy Guides conforming to and setting the international standard.
 This has been accomplished in 2017 through national and international collaborations with the assistance of 120+ experts from over 20 countries.

 Since 2018, INFTA has been invited repeatedly to assist a range of top-level research and policy institutions in the Peoples Republic of China with regards to fostering and developing Forest Therapy.
 INFTA feels privileged and honored to assist the Chinese Society of Forestry, represented by its Chairman, Mr. Zhao Shucong, and its affiliated member, the Chinese Society of Forest Therapy, it their endeavours.
 INFTA liaises directly with Mr. Liu Lijun, President of the Chinese Society of Forest Therapy, and an outspoken advocate for Forest Therapy as a Public health practice.

-Further, INFTA was privileged to resume a new international collaboration with the Korea Forest Service and Chungbuk National University.
+Further, INFTA was privileged to resume international collaboration with the Korea Forest Service and Chungbuk National University.
 Instrumental here was Prof. Dr. Won Sop Shin, the leading voice of Forest Therapy in South Korea.

 Feel free to read and download interesting research papers and informative background material about Forest Therapy, Shinrin-yoku and mindful walking from around the world at our references page.